Inside This Article

 If you are one of those who have been recently into moringa because of its abundant nutritious and medicinal values, then it is likely you are only privy to its recipe as salad, local moringa soup recipe might be alien to you.
 If it is, then it would be our pleasure to unveil to you the ingenious moringa soup recipe of the indigenous people of Adamawa.
 Here is a way to enjoy this highly medicinal supplement deliciously.

 Zogale as it is known in Hausa, the yola people call it Kaabije or Bisa.
 There’s a disagreement on whether the recipe is identified as an original dish of the Fulani people, the soup is known in many tribes so its originality cannot be easily traced.
 However, in the recipe we’ll be giving here, we will give it to you the Fulani way, you will see how it is made in its most local process, which is made with the conscious effort to preserve its natural essence.
-You can check here for a list of some local Hausa foods and their English names.
+You can check the list of some local Hausa foods and their English names.

 So enough stalling, let’s get to cooking.